eNMS-automation/eNMS/README.md

 NAPALM is an automation framework that provides a set of functions to interact with different network device Operating Systems using a unified API.
 NAPALM can be used to change the configuration (merge or replace), either via a plain text script or a Jinja2-enabled template.

+**Note**: the NAPALM driver used by eNMS is the one you configure in the "Operating System" property of a node.
+For NAPALM to work, you should respect NAPALM drivers syntax: `ios, iosxr, nxos, junos, eos`

 ![Use NAPALM to configure static routes](readme/napalm_config.gif)